 - The anchor text (i.e., the clickable text) contained within each inlink

 The patent filing tells us that a quality or importance ranking score might be given to pages based upon link-based ranking approaches such as PageRank, or a system that gives more weight to newer links and less to older, or some other kind of algorithms.

 A statistical analysis of information about links pointing to a page over time may result in a demotion of ranking of that page if abnormal patterns appear that seem to indicate that links to a page have been manipulated solely to increase the ranking of that page.

-I’ve written about a number of other patents and whitepapers from the major search engines that can be found in my category on Web Spam, but this Yahoo patent filing provides details about some specific kinds of information that Yahoo might analyze that many of those papers or patent filings haven’t mentioned.
+I’ve written about many other patents and whitepapers from the major search engines that can be found in my category on Web Spam, but this Yahoo patent filing provides details about some specific kinds of information that Yahoo might analyze that many of those papers or patent filings haven’t mentioned.

-Chances are that Google and Bing may perform some similar types of analysis when looking at links pointing to pages.
+The chances are that Google and Bing may perform similar analysis types when looking at links pointing to pages.